Backhand Dink in Pickleball: 5 Fixes to Stop Pop Ups and Build Control

 PickleTip Insight: soft shots demand fewer moving parts than hard ones.

-- Straight elbow equals consistent radius
+- Straight elbow helps keep the swing shape consistent

-- Shoulder driven motion equals repeatable arc
+- Shoulder driven motion creates a repeatable arc

-- Quiet elbow equals predictable paddle face
+- Quiet elbow keeps the paddle face more predictable

 When the elbow bends → paddle face variability increases.